-When you log in to Safeguard for Privileged Passwords, you begin on the AHome page.
-The Message of the Day displays on the right side.
-The rest of the Home page is tailored to your user rights and permissions.
+Click T Home to go to the home page.
+The Home page is tailored to your user rights and permissions.
 If you are authorized by an entitlement to request, approve, or review access requests, then your Home page gives you a quick view to the access request tasks that need your immediate attention.